Science, Technology, Engineering, and Mathematics Education

 - Mathematics Learning and Teaching - 9/16/21 Recording of Questions and Answers with Professor Sharma

 Current Funding Opportunities

-- Must be for students at a public or charter school.
+- Must be for students at a public or public charter school—Proposals must be submitted by the school or the school district on behalf of the school.

-- The school must have established a partnership with, or has a valid letter of commitment from, at least one sponsor, business entity, or institution of higher education for the purpose of participation in a robotics competition.
+- The school must have an established partnership with a at least one sponsor – Proposals must include a valid letter of commitment from at least one sponsor, business entity, or institution of higher education for the purpose of participation in a robotics competition.

-- The school must identify at least one competitive event in which the program will participate.
+- Participation in a robotics competition – Proposals must include the identification of at least one competitive event in which the program will participate.